-Baijiu represents roughly one-third of global spirits sales but is little-known beyond its home base of China.
-World Baijiu Day aims to shine a spotlight on this spirit with events in dozen of cities each year.
+Baijiu represents a third of global spirits sales but is little-known beyond China.
+World Baijiu Day aims to change that with events in dozen of cities each August 9.

 Cheers, Jim Boyce

 What packs a 110-proof punch, is kick-started with a funky item called qu (“chew”), and has an annual production that would fill 4,000 Olympic-sized swimming pools ?
 Baijiu!
 Here are a few frequently asked questions.

 What’s World Baijiu Day?